 The cakes in this recipe turn out perfect.
-I chose to make mine in 8-inch pans rather than 9 as I prefer a taller layer cake.
-They baked up just right, lemon-scented and all, and they were very easy to turn out onto the racks.
-They were firm enough to be handled easily but delicate enough for a nice, light cake.
-I found myself scraping the crumbs off of the parchment paper to attempt to get a hint of what my creation would taste like.
+I like to make mine in 8-inch pans rather than 9 as I prefer a taller layer cake.
+They bake up just right, lemon-scented and all, and they are very easy to turn out onto racks.
+They are firm enough to be handled easily but delicate enough for a nice, light cake.
+I always find myself scraping the crumbs off of the parchment paper to attempt to get a sampling of the cake flavor!

-The layers sliced apart nice and evenly without too much effort at all.
-I spread my layers with raspberry jam, Dorie’s buttercream and halved raspberries.
+The layers slice apart nice and evenly without too much effort at all.
+I spread my layers with raspberry jam, buttercream and halved raspberries.

-I really feel like this was the best way to go.
-Buttercream all the way around might have been a bit too much.
+I really feel like this is the best way to go.
+Buttercream all the way around might be a bit too much.

 Pretty ok job for a non cake-decorator, eh?
-My 6 year old was impressed and that’s all that matters to me 🙂
+My kiddo was impressed, and that’s all that matters to me 🙂

-The cake was devoured by all of my Easter guests, and I was right… the whipped cream frosting was the way to go.
-The buttercream provided all of the richness that was needed within the cake.
-The actual cake base I thought was very, very good.
+I first made this cake for a family Easter celebration, and it was devoured by all of my guests.
+I was right… the whipped cream frosting was the way to go.
+The buttercream provides all of the richness that is needed within the cake.
+The actual cake base I think is very, very good.
 I would repeat the cake base recipe any time.
-The buttercream… I might look for something that suits me a little better.
+The buttercream is good, but it’s a rich one.
+I might like to try my Wedding Cupcake Buttercream next time in this recipe to see how it works.
 I think a lemon curd might work nicely too.

 Perfect Party Cake